cbenist/Java7MatrixModule/README.md

   * Matrix Reduce to Echelon Form
   * Matrix Reduce to Reduced Echelon Form
   * Matrix Augmentation
+  * Inverting Matrices
+  * Transposing Matrices
+  * Finding the Determinant of Matrices

 ###Methods I plan on implementing in the future:
-  * Inverting matrix
-  * Transposing matrix
   * Suggestions?